michalcichon/bblx2mobi/README.md

 npm install
 ```

-After install all dependent libraries should be downloaded.
+After install all dependent libraries should be downloaded automatically.

 ## Usage